LuizOt31/Timers-in-Kernel-Linux/README.md

 # Timers-in-Kernel-Linux

-This Jupyter Notebook is a seminar that My colleagues and I did it for a college subject abot Operational Systems.
+This Jupyter Notebook is a seminar that My colleagues and I did it for a college subject about Operational Systems.

 The theme was how do Timers work on Linux.
 The ideia was understand how the OS manipulate time for proccess and interruptions in the CPU.